umaar/better-twitter-embed/readme.md

 #### Copy CSS

-Take the CSS from spritegen and paste it into dev-tips.scss.
-Find `'jpeg.jpg'` and replace it with `/assets/images/twitter-profile-pics.jpg`.
+Take the CSS from instantsprite and paste it into dev-tips.scss.
+Find `'*.png'` and replace it with `/assets/images/twitter-profile-pics.png`.

 ##### Get all twitter IDs from page